Establishment and Care of Woody Ornamentals

 Pruning and fertilizing at planting

-Until recently, it was generally recommended that newly planted trees be pruned back by about 30 percent to compensate for root loss.
-Certain plants such as peaches respond well to severe pruning, but most species establish faster if pruning is minimal.
-Excessive pruning removes growing points that produce root-stimulating growth regulators.
+In the past, it was generally recommended that newly planted trees be pruned back by about 30 percent to compensate for root loss.
+However, although certain plants such as peaches respond well to severe pruning, most species establish faster if pruning is minimal.
+Excessive pruning removes growing points that produce root-stimulating plant growth hormones.
 Pruning also reduces photosynthetic leaf surface area; sugars from photosynthesis are required for root growth.
-It is good to remove dead or broken branches when planting and to correct serious structural problems such as narrow branch angles or forked leaders.
+When planting, however, do prune to remove dead or broken branches and to correct serious structural problems such as narrow branch angles or forked leaders.

 Use moderation when fertilizing a newly planted tree or shrub.
-Excessive nitrogen fertilization can stimulate the growth of rank, water-inefficient foliage at the expense of root growth.
-This makes the new plant less drought tolerant.
-However, moderate fertilization does encourage root growth and can speed establishment.
-A good approach would be to surface apply fertilizer one month after planting with enough material to equal 1 pound of actual nitrogen (N) per 1,000 square feet.
-This assumes that any phosphorus (P) deficiency in the soil has been corrected by incorporating P into the backfill.
-Mulching with compost usually eliminates the need to fertilize.
+Excessive nitrogen fertilization can stimulate the growth of rank, water-inefficient foliage at the expense of root growth and thus make the new plant less drought tolerant.
+Moderate fertilization encourages root growth and can speed establishment.
+A good approach would be to surface apply fertilizer, one month after planting, with enough material to equal 1 pound of actual nitrogen (N) per 1,000 square feet.
+This approach assumes that any phosphorus (P) deficiency in the soil has been corrected by incorporating P into the backfill.
+Mulching with compost or leaf mold may eliminate the need to fertilize.

 Maintenance after planting

-It is critical that the limited root system of a newly planted tree or shrub have sufficient water to meet the transpirational needs of the foliage.
+It is crucial that the limited root system of a newly planted tree or shrub have enough water to meet the needs of the plant as water is lost by its foliage.
 Once the plant has regenerated a root system that is in balance with the top, it may require little or no irrigation.
 However, until roots grow out of the original soil ball, the plant is entirely dependent on the moisture in the ball itself.
-The water content of the soil one inch from the soil ball is immaterial.
+The water content of the soil 1 inch from the soil ball is of little benefit.
 A new tree or shrub usually requires small amounts of water applied frequently.
 For example, a new 2-inch-caliper maple tree might require 10 gallons of water twice a week during July.
+However, excessive watering should be avoided.
 Application of 30 gallons of water every two weeks may prove fatal.

 Mulching new plants is extremely important.
 When done correctly, mulching has many benefits.
 It can help moderate soil temperature and moisture, reduce surface evaporation, and reduce weed and turf competition for moisture.
-It also prevents "mower blight, " "weed-whacker canker" and other damage from improper cultural practices.
+It also prevents damage from lawn mowers, weed trimmers and other cultural practices that might damage the base of the tree.

 Caring for established plants

 As noted previously, established woody plants may require little or no irrigation until drought conditions develop.
 To estimate how much and how often to water an established tree requires information on the evaporative demand of the atmosphere and the water-holding capacity of the soil.
-For example, the weather service may tell us that plants have transpired a quarter of an inch of water to the atmosphere on a hot, windy July day.
+For example, suppose a plant is known to have lost a quarter of an inch of water to the atmosphere on a hot, windy July day.
 If our landscape plants are growing in a clay loam soil that holds 4 inches of water in the top 18 inches, then we need to irrigate when half of this water is gone.
 During such conditions, it may take only eight days to deplete the 2 inches of water available in the soil.
 In this simplified example, we would irrigate with about 2 inches of water every eight days to prevent drought stress.
 In practice, any amount of water applied to trees and shrubs during drought conditions will be beneficial.
 It will usually be too costly and impractical to apply the amount of water required to completely eliminate stress.

 Suggested soil test levels of nutrients for most woody ornamentals